 A powerful, raw and unflinchingly honest account of a life coming undone

-‘BREATHTAKING’ Dolly Alderton, ‘REMARKABLE’ Marian Keyes, ‘LIFE-CHANGING’ Emma Jane Unsworth, ‘COMPELLING’ Amy Liptrot, ‘STUNNING’ Cathy Rentzenbrink, ‘EXTRAORDINARY’ Sali Hughes
+‘BREATHTAKING’ Dolly Alderton, ‘REMARKABLE’ Marian Keyes, ‘LIFE-CHANGING’ Emma Jane Unsworth, ‘COMPELLING’ Amy Liptrot, ‘EXTRAORDINARY’ Sali Hughes

-To everyone else, Terri White appeared to be living the dream, named one of Folio’s Top Women in US Media and accruing further awards for the magazines she was editing.
-In reality, she was rapidly skidding towards a mental health crisis that would land her in a locked psychiatric ward as her past caught up with her.
+To everyone else, Terri White appeared to be living the dream – living in New York City, with a top job editing a major magazine.
+In reality, she was struggling with the trauma of an abusive childhood and rapidly skidding towards a mental health crisis that would land her in a psychiatric ward.

-Coming Undone is Terri’s documentation of her unravelling, and her precarious navigation back from a life in pieces.
+Coming Undone is Terri’s story of her unravelling, and her precarious journey back from a life in pieces.

 “A stunning memoir, hard reading in places, but it feels urgent and necessary … White writes like a blood-stained angel”